abdulmalik-devs/terraform-ec2-asg-alb-ci-cd/README.md

 >terraform init

-4. Preview the changes that Terraform will make:
+4. Preview and verify the changes before you apply :

 >terraform plan